cloudera/cdh-twitter-example/README.md

     Set the Agent Name property to `TwitterAgent` whose configuration is defined in flume.conf.

-    Copy the contents of flume.conf file, in its entirety, into the Configuration File field.
+    Copy the contents of flume.conf file, in its entirety, into the Configuration File field. -- If you wish to edit the keywords and add Twitter API related data, now might be the right time to do it.

     Click `Save Changes` button.